diegorodriguez31/database_inha/README.md

-# database_inha
+# Database_inha
-Code of the database course at Inha University fall semester 2022
+You can find the Midterm assignment in the folder "Midterm".